Our team’s picks for the latest and greatest news, topics and information you should know about.

-With the recent terrorist attacks in London and Manchester, and the sad marking of the anniversary of the Orlando attack at the Pulse nightclub, we are reminded that for our children and grandchildren terrorist attacks are a part of modern life.
+With the recent mass shootings in Sutherland Springs and Las Vegas, and the sad marking of the 5th anniversary of the Sandy Hook Elementary School shooting, we are reminded that for our children and grandchildren terror attacks and mass shootings are a scary part of modern life.

 As we think about how to talk with children about these events, children have much to teach us about how we can support them in their intuitive impulse to do good and empathize with the pain and suffering of others.
 Anxiety and feelings of helplessness and fear can be transformed into acts of selflessness and community connection that truly leave us marveling at the capacity of the human heart, especially the hearts of children, for self-giving love even to strangers.

 The response by children and youth in the aftermath of the marathon bombing was varied and creative beyond all imagination, including thousands of cards, letters, drawings, poems, and art work from individual children as well as schools, church groups, scout troops and youth groups.

 As the children of Boston and beyond grow into adulthood, it may be that their most enduring memory of the Marathon Bombing – or Newtown, Sutherland Springs, or Las Vegas – will be a remembrance of the empowerment and goodness they experienced as the entire community seemed to rise up with collective resolve and goodwill.